Air2air/northworks/public/content/w-stanford-experience.md

 - Graduate/upper-level undergraduate course: "The Role of Technology in Public Policy Decisions" using energy and environmental case studies (1993-1999).

 ---

-#### Supervisor of graduate student research: Application areas include forest and fishery resource management, communications satellite planning, decision analysis of medical treatment.

----

-#### Guest lecturer for graduate-level courses and summer executive seminar programs.

----

-#### Teaching assistant to Professor Ronald A. Howard in 1966 for the first course in decision analysis taught at Stanford University.